Gleyber Torres Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to surrender 114 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- Marsh (0-3 with a 5.40 ERA and 21 strikeouts in 15 2/3 innings pitched) makes the start for the Royals, his fourth of the season.

-- The right-hander last pitched on Saturday against the Tampa Bay Rays, when he went six innings, allowing two earned runs while giving up five hits.
+- His last time out came on Sunday against the Tampa Bay Rays, when the right-hander threw eight innings, surrendering four earned runs while giving up seven hits.

-- The 25-year-old has a 5.40 ERA and 12.6 strikeouts per nine innings in three games this season, while allowing a batting average of .246 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.